Physical symptoms in the last 2 to 3 months of life

 Over time you may also find that you need higher doses of pain medicines because they aren’t working as well as they once did.
-This is because the body becomes tolerant to the smaller doses of the same drugs, so the drug has less effect.
+This is because the body can become tolerant to a drug, so it has less effect.
 Needing to increase your pain medicine does not mean that you are going to die soon.
 In fact, evidence has shown that poor pain relief hastens death.

 If the patient is not able to talk about the pain they may be having, there are things caregivers can watch for that show pain or discomfort.
-Some signs of pain that they may see include:
+Some signs of pain they may see include:

-- Noisy breathing -- labored, harsh, or rapid breaths
+- Noisy breathing – labored, harsh, or rapid breaths

-- Making pained sounds -- including groaning, moaning, or expressing hurt
+- Making pained sounds – including groaning, moaning, or expressing hurt

-- Facial expressions -- looking sad, tense, or frightened, frowning or crying
+- Facial expressions – looking sad, tense, or frightened; frowning or crying

-- Body language -- tension, clenched fists, knees pulled up, inflexibility, restlessness, or looking like they’re trying to get away from the hurt area
+- Body language – tension, clenched fists, knees pulled up, inflexibility, restlessness, or looking like they’re trying to get away from the hurt area

-- Body movement -- changing positions to get comfortable but can’t
+- Body movement – changing positions to get comfortable but can’t

 Being able to identify these things and give pain medicine as needed helps the caregiver take good care of the patient and keep him or her as comfortable as possible.